-In four years at New York County Defender Services (NYCDS) and three years at the Legal Aid Society’s Criminal Defense Practice, Tiffany has represented over a thousand indigent clients in cases ranging from turnstile jumping to homicide.
-Throughout her professional career, she has used the law to help New York City’s most vulnerable communities, and her experiences advocating on behalf of her clients have helped her identify some of the worst inequities of our criminal justice system.
-It is a system that criminalizes poverty, mental health issues, and substance use disorder.
+In her years at New York County Defender Services (NYCDS) and the Legal Aid Society’s Criminal Defense Practice, Tiffany represented over a thousand indigent clients in cases ranging from turnstile jumping to homicide.
+Throughout her professional career, she has used the law to help New York City’s most vulnerable communities, and her experiences advocating on behalf of her clients helped her identify some of the worst inequities of our criminal justice system -- a system that criminalizes poverty, mental health issues, and addiction.

 Every day as a defender, Tiffany used a holistic approach to work with clients to build stability in their lives.
 That approach is rooted in her personal experiences with violence, mental health, substance use disorder, and economic insecurity.
 That approach is one she will bring to the City Council.